 Here are the basics: Fitts’s Law says that the time required for a human to quickly (and successfully) move to a target area is a function of the ratio between the distance to the target and the size of the target itself.
 In other words, it will take you more time to successfully reach a target as the distance from the target increases and the size of the target decreases.

-After watching this and thinking about a couple of examples of the top of my head, Fitts’s Law is absolutely everywhere.
-Look at the YouTube page of the video you just watched.
-You may need to open the video in another window, but this is pretty similar to what it would look like:
+Fitts’s Law can be found everywhere.
+Look at the YouTube page of the video you most recently watched.
+If you don’t have one handy, this is pretty similar to what it would look like:

 fitts-law-blog

 Our fingers are supposed to be at resting position along that central row.
-Those buttons are nice and easy to key because they are nearby.
+These buttons are nice and easy to key because they are nearby.
 But what happens when our fingers have to reach way out to the outer edges of the keyboard?
-The keys get way bigger.
+The keys get bigger.
 The delete and enter/return keys, perhaps the most important buttons we use, are 150-200% larger than the middle keys.
-Fitts’s Law, ladies and gentlemen.
+Fitts’s Law at work, ladies and gentlemen!

 For more resources on Medical Device Human Factors please check out our blog and YouTube channel.